 How Your Kids Can Cook With You:

-- Kids aged 1-3 can help you measure spices, measure out the quick pickle ingredients, stir in ingredients for the salsa and help set the table.
+- Kids aged 1-3 can help you measure spices, measure out the quick pickle ingredients, together the pineapple salsa and help set the table.

 - Kids aged 7-10+ can help do everything above, plus cut the chicken, slice the vegetables for the quick pickles, pour in the quick pickle liquid into the jar.